aleksifuna/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 6-pop_listint.c - deletes the head node
 7-get_nodeint.c - gets the nth node of a list 8-sum_listint.c - returns the sum of all the data in alist.
+9-insert_nodeint.c - inserts a new node at a given position.
+10-delete_nodeint.c - deletes the node at index